bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

-I&apos;'m going to go back down to GitHub pages, it will now tell me, &apos;"Hey, your code is now right here.&apos;" I&apos;'m going to click on this, and it&apos;'s not uncommon for to say, &apos;"hey, you don&apos;'t have anything yet&apos;" or something like that.
-What I&apos;'m going to do next is, go back to my code and say, &apos;"Okay.
+I&apos;m going to go back down to GitHub pages, it will now tell me, &apos;"Hey, your code is now right here.&apos;" I&apos;m going to click on this, and it&apos;s not uncommon for to say, &apos;"hey, you don&apos;t have anything yet&apos;" or something like that.
+What I&apos;m going to do next is, go back to my code and say, &apos;"Okay.
 What was the name of that folder I dragged up?
 Oh it was sampler, and what was the name of my file?&apos;" Hopefully, it was **index.html** and it is, great.